Facebook Pixel Code

 A specialist may include an Otolaryngologist (Ear Nose and Throat doctor) or a speech-language Pathologist who specializes in Voice Disorders (often also called a Voice Pathologist)

 These are just some of the symptoms of a voice disorder.
-If you have been experiencing one or more of the above symptoms for more than 2 weeks, it is recommended that you make an appointment for an evaluation.
+If you have been experiencing one or more of the above symptoms for more than 2 weeks, it is recommended that you make an appointment for an evaluation with our New Jersey and Philadelphia ENT doctors.

 How Is a Voice Disorder Diagnosed?